-A license to marry in Colorado may be obtained during normal office hours in the County Clerk and Recorder’s Office.
+A license to marry in Colorado may be obtained at the County Clerk and Recorder’s Office between 8:00 am and 4:00 pm Monday through Friday (except on legal holidays).
 The license is valid upon issue and must be used within 35 days in the State of Colorado.
 The fee is $30.00, and cash is required in Delta County.
 A license issued in any other state is not valid in Colorado.
 Valid identification must be furnished by both parties in the form of passport, driver’s license, military ID, etc. A Social Security card or an affidavit stating that the individual does not have a Social Security number is also required.
-The requirements for the bride and groom are the same:
+The requirements for both parties to the marriage are the same:

 - 18 and older – no parental consent is required.